j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 are illumined.
 And he embraces all.

 The river in its infinite shifts
-makes every face.
+makes every face, each fleeting crease.

-...

 Sole girl within this raucous house
-you circulate, tracing a lilting line
+you trace a lilting line between
-between solitary and social, one:many
+solitary and social, one and many.

-With wistful joy for the imagined
-world in the midst of making

-you weave the rooms and us together with
+You circulate, you weave the rooms
+and all of us together with
-your song, a river whispering nourishment
+your song.
+A river whispering nourishment

-as one performs the consequential act for which she came to earth.
+as one performs the consequential act
+for which she came to earth.

-...

-as you sit beneath the birch conversing
+You sit beneath the birch conversing
+with wistful joy for the imagined
+world in the midst of making.

-as dreams pace the shores of our days
+Dreams pace the shores, our days.

-...

 In any lovely thing we make,
 we accept constraints
 and what we make is lovelier,
-brimming with love, for having strained
+brimming with love, for having strained.

 The river would not be infinite
 without its banks.

-...
+Bounding beyond,

+you overflow your narrow bones
+curling like fire, colored with sky.